KarelKubat/smartlog/README.md

    # Terminal #2
    # - Accept messages on UDP, port 2021.
    # - Fan these out to `stdout` and forward them to the TCP server in above terminal #1.
-   # udp://2021 means any IP in this machine.
+   # udp://:2021 means any IP in this machine.
+You could restrict the listener to e.g.
+   # udp://localhost:2021 to make it unavailable outside.
    go run main/server/smartlog-server.go udp://:2021 file://stdout tcp://localhost:2022
    ```